-Sydney master’s student Justin Miller can’t lie – he is excited to be able to vote in tomorrow’s New South Wales election and celebrate with a “democracy sausage.”
+Sydney master’s student Howard* can’t lie – he is excited to be able to vote in tomorrow’s New South Wales election and celebrate with a “democracy sausage.”

-As a keen Christian and politics watcher, Justin, aged 22, is a swing voter, basing his electoral choices on which party and candidate best reflect biblical principles.
+As a keen Christian and politics watcher, Howard, aged 22, is a swing voter, basing his electoral choices on which party and candidate best reflect biblical principles.

 “Is this policy that this candidate is pitching a loving policy?”

-“I don’t think the Bible gives us a succinct ‘you should vote for this candidate’ … but I do think there are certain issues the Bible speaks clearly about,” Justin tells Eternity.
+“I don’t think the Bible gives us a succinct ‘you should vote for this candidate’ … but I do think there are certain issues the Bible speaks clearly about,” Howard tells Eternity.